 Drilling continues to be the Company's primary focus with nine drill rigs at site.
 Drilling will remain a mix of both large and small step-outs to the north and south of the Aurora Zone, as well as resource definition drilling within it.
-The Company continues to maintain a strong focus on improving drill productivity through a variety of initiatives and is continuing its drilling and field operations throughout the South American winter.
+The Company continues to maintain a strong focus on improving drill productivity through a variety of initiatives.